alchemauss/mauss/README.md

 ### `cookies`

-`cookies` can only be used in the browser because it needs to access `document` object.
+can only be used in the browser because it needs to access `document` object.
 Using this in Node will certainly crash the server.

 ```js
 // This will create a cookie with key of 'token'